Craig Jones (musician)

-Craig Jones (born February 11, 1972), also known as 133, is an American musician.
-He is the sampler and keyboardist for the heavy metal band Slipknot, in which he is designated #5.
-Jones joined the band in early 1996, shortly after the band had finished the recording of its demo album Mate.
+Craig Michael Jones (born February 11, 1972), also known as 133, is an American musician.
+He is the former sampler and keyboardist of the heavy metal band Slipknot, in which he was designated #5 amongst its nine member lineup.
+Jones joined the band in early 1996, shortly after the band had finished recording its demo album, Mate.
 Feed.
 Kill.
 Repeat..
-Initially, he was brought in to replace Donnie Steele, one of the two original guitarists, though he quickly moved on to the role of sampling and keyboards.
-Following the departure of fellow bandmate and drummer Joey Jordison in 2013, Jones is the second-longest-serving member in the band.
+Initially, he was brought in to replace Donnie Steele, one of the two original guitarists, though he moved on to sampling and keyboards.
+Following the departure of fellow bandmate and drummer Joey Jordison in 2013, Jones was the second-longest-serving member of Slipknot.

+On June 7, 2023, Slipknot announced they parted ways with Jones, though the announcement was removed the same day.

 Career

 Jones joined Slipknot in early 1996, replacing original guitarist Donnie Steele after the recording of the band's debut demo Mate.
 Feed.
 Kill.
 Repeat.
 He was enlisted to the band by drummer Joey Jordison, with whom Jones had previously worked (alongside guitarist Josh Brainard) in the band Modifidious.
 However, shortly after joining the band, the "electronics and computer genius" moved over to the role of sampler due to the increase in sound effects, background noises/programmed samples and media samples used in the band's music.
 Mick Thomson replaced him on guitar.
 Jordison claimed that Jones was happy with the change, noting that "he liked doing that anyway, coming up with all these noises and sounds".
 Jones' contribution to the band has been described by BBC Music as "provid[ing] samples, speeches and noises as a kind of audio garnish in the band's dark maelstrom".

 Jones was given the nickname "133" as a reference to the processor speed of his computer, 133 MHz, which author Joel McIver claims "was considered the state of the art" at the time.

 In September 2004, it was announced that Jones would not be performing with Slipknot for a short period of the band's European tour due to a "medical emergency".
 A statement on the band's official website explained that "Craig Jones #133 (#5) has been suffering incredible pain during the first week of our European tour and has been unable to eat or sleep properly.
 Therefore, a decision was made for him to return to the States for emergency dental surgery".
 Speaking about the situation, guitarist Jim Root explained that "We're filling his spot, we've got a picture of him in the dressing room and we miss him every day, [but] we couldn't cancel the tour".

+It was announced on June 7, 2023, that Slipknot parted ways with Craig Jones.